kadambari-cybersec/OWASP-Top-10-Web-Security-Assessment/README.md

 # OUTPUT
 The SQL Injection vulnerability was successfully exploited, demonstrating that unsanitized user input could manipulate database queries and expose unauthorized information.

+## Phase 4 - Mitigation& Remediation
+# Objective
+To evaluate the effectiveness of security control against the previously identified SQL Injection vulnerability.

+# Activites performed
+Changed the DVWA security level from Low to Medium.
+Revisited the SQL Injection module.
+Retested the previously successful SQL Injection payload.

+Payload Tested
+1' OR '1'='1

+# Output
+You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '\' OR \'1\'=\'1'

+ # Result
+ At the Low security level, the payload successfully returned all records from the users table.
+After increasing the security level to Medium, the same payload no longer produced the previous result and generated a database error instead.

+ # Evidence